Nandana-vijayan/activation-function-analysis/README.md

 • **Accuracy Plot:** Displays bar plots for comparison of accuracy across models with different activation functions.

+# Tutorial

+The tutorial PDF is included in the /tutorials folder.
+It explains:

+• **Theory** of each activation function.

+• **Model setup** and experiment details.

+• **Results:** Analysis of accuracy and training loss comparisons for each function.

+**To view the tutorial:**

+Open tutorials/Activation-Functions-Tutorial.pdf.

 # Contributing
 Contributions are welcome!
 If you want to suggest improvements or add new features, feel free to fork this repository and create a pull request.
 Please make sure that your contributions align with the accessibility standards and coding style of the repository.

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+You can freely use, modify, and distribute the project.

+For more details, see the LICENSE file.